Background on Washington’s Derelict Vessel Removal Program

 Washington’s 2001 Legislature authorized the use of money in the state toxics account for a grant program for local governments to clean up and disposal of hazardous substances on abandoned and derelict vessels.
 This grant is administered by the state Department of Ecology.
 The 2002 Washington State Legislature then passed the Derelict Vessel Act, which provides certain local and state agencies with the authority and funding for the removal and disposal of derelict and abandoned vessels from the waters of the state.

-Washington’s Department of Natural Resources (DNR) is manager and steward of the 2.6 million acres of state-owned aquatic lands.
+DNR is manager and steward of 2.6 million acres of state-owned aquatic lands.
 Prior to the 2002 legislation, DNR had to rely on cooperation by the vessel owners, lengthy legal approaches such as trespass and nuisance abatement actions, and federal actions to address derelict vessels.
 Both the United States Coast Guard and the Army Corps of Engineers have federal authority to address derelict and abandoned vessels; but that authority is constrained.
 The Coast Guard addresses vessels that pose a substantial threat to the environment or federal navigation channels.
 These problems usually are mitigated without removing and disposing of the vessel (by removing the majority of the pollutants or moving the vessel out of the navigation channel, respectively), and the Coast Guard does not have authority to remove and dispose of a vessel once the immediate threat has been removed except in rare cases.
 Likewise, the Corps has authority to remove floating or sunken debris, but only if that debris is a hazard to navigation in a federally maintained navigation channel.

 DNR has created an inventory of derelict and abandoned vessels in the waters of Washington State.
 In addition, criteria have been developed to prioritize these vessels for removal.
 Because the funding of the derelict vessel removal account is limited each year, these criteria include consideration of environmental protection, threats to human health and safety, as well as threats to navigation, so the most damaging vessels can be removed first.